Volunteering at Mount Sinai Queens

 Office Support Volunteers

 Office support volunteers provide administrative support, including answering phones, faxing, data entry, photocopying, and preparing mailings.
-Placements are available in many departments, including Medical Records, Central Supply, Finance/Accounts Payable, Materials Management, Medicaid Office, Medical Staff Office, Family Health Center, Physician Associates, Human Resources and Marketing and Communications.
+Placements are available in many departments, including Medical Records, Central Supply, Finance/Accounts Payable, Materials Management, Medicaid Office, Medical Staff Office, Family Health Center, Human Resources and Marketing and Communications.

 - This is an excellent opportunity for individuals interested in strengthening office skills and becoming part of an office support team.